New to tab groups?

 Best Practices for Keeping Your Tab Groups Safe

-Regardless of which method you choose, these practices will minimize your risk of losing tab groups:
+Regardless of which method you choose, these practices reduce surprises:

 2. Use the "Continue Where You Left Off" Setting as a Baseline